zulip/zulip/docs/production/install.md

 On success, the install script prints a link.
-If you're [restoring a backup][zulip-backups] or importing your data from [HipChat][hipchat-import], [Slack][slack-import], or another Zulip server, you should stop here and return to the the import instructions.
+If you're [restoring a backup][zulip-backups] or importing your data from [HipChat][hipchat-import], [Slack][slack-import], or another Zulip server, you should stop here and return to the import instructions.

 [hipchat-import]: https://zulipchat.com/help/import-from-hipchat
 [slack-import]: https://zulipchat.com/help/import-from-slack